 Last weekend I was hiking through a local park with my husband when I heard an American accent!
 My heart dropped.
 Almost the same way my heart dropped when I moved to NYC from Orlando FL and heard a neighbor speaking Spanish with a Puerto Rican accent.
 There’s a lot of Spanish spoken in NYC, but nothing with the sweet cadence of someone who learned Spanish straight from Puerto Rico.
 At the time it reminded me of my life where I spent the second half of my childhood.
 I had the same perking up of emotions when I heard the traveler in front of me.
 My eyes narrowed in, I told my husband I could hear another American.
 I managed to listen in a bit more closely.
 “Oh, he sounds West coast.”
 I said in sure confidence.
 Visages of Seattle, Sacramento, and Reno swept behind my eyelids… definitely not East Coast or Mid-West.
 I have ears like bats for dialect!
 Okay not really but I was very confident in at least my coastal assessment.

-Luckily white tourists are really receptive to saying hello, as opposed to ones living and working in Indonesia.
+Back on the trail, I mustered up the courage.
+Luckily white tourists (not those living here) are really receptive to saying hello, as opposed to ones living and working in Indonesia.
 I could tell he didn’t live nearby with his wide eyes and excited energy.
 I managed to say hi, told him I was from NJ and ask him where he was from.
 “Pennsylvania!” he said enthusiastically.
 Darn, I was wrong!
 I told him about my family cabin in the Poconos and hoped that he would enjoy the park and floated down the rest of the trail with joy.

 I cannot explain the gratitude that comes to hearing one’s language again.
-While dating my husband, he would bemoan the fact that there were probably less than 20 people in our town who he could speak Indonesian with, and a questionable number less with whom he could speak Javanese.
+While dating my husband in the US, he would bemoan the fact that there were probably less than 20 people in our town who he could speak Indonesian with, and a questionable number less with whom he could speak Javanese.
 I was sympathetic and tried to make him feel better rather unsuccessfully.
 There’s no real cure for feeling homesick.
-Even so I have a huge helping hand considering all the media content I consume is often in American English.
+I have a huge helping hand while living abroad, considering all the media content we consume here is American English.
 I also Skype at least once a month with a friend from back home.
 I talk to my mother or father over Whatsapp.

 I feel somewhat less lonely since I know two other women in my life are also living abroad.
-My cousin who just recently gave birth to her first child in Egypt, although she lives in Libya.
+My cousin who just recently gave birth to her first child in northern Africa.
 A friend of mine who married an Australian man the same time I married my husband.
 Both of which I’ve had comforting and tragic conversations about attempts to fit in, creating boundaries, and how we negotiate communications with people who are vastly different than ourselves.
 Have you tried explaining what maple syrup is to airport security who thinks you’re just trying to smuggle in alcohol?
 Have you gone out in public trying to do something as simple as grocery shopping when you don’t know any of the brands or what the produce even is?
 Have you decided to skip going out because you can’t read the signs or know where the public transit goes?
+It’s exhausting.

 I’m grateful we have peaceful relations that allow me to live with my husband in Indonesia.
 But on the other hand, in the US the amassed hatred and anxiety about immigrants has spilled over to anyone who isn’t white.
 Forget American, because nobody asked “Oh hey are you Chinese-American?” before shouting “Make America White Again!” in my friend’s face.
 The town hall meeting for Americans back in Jakarta months ago had a huge band of skin colors and tones sitting at the tables but this has always been how I’ve seen my country.
 Months ago I asked a couple I knew from high school about their experience applying for a spousal visa.
 Both are Brazilian have spent a majority of their lives living in the U.S. and are intelligent, contributing members of society.
 The only difference is that the wife lived in the U.S. legally and the husband illegally.
 The husband, and my own friend since middle school, said he could “pass” for white with a hipster beard and a plaid shirt, but had been harassed and detained at the border despite having a valid green card through his marriage to his legal Brazilian wife.
 Before the Trump administration.